-Finally, it is needed a kind of quantification of the challenge to have numerical evidence to introduce in the different academic subjects whose learning hours have been covered through the challenge implementation.
-For doing that it is needed, even if the main goal of the challenge is to help students carrying out an evolution (dependent on their initial starting point) on their competencies, to put numbers that give evidence of a certain overall challenge mark.
+Finally, it is needed a kind of quantification of the challenge so as to have numerical evidence to introduce in the different academic subjects whose learning hours have been covered through the challenge implementation.
+For doing that it is needed, even if the main goal of the challenge is to help students carrying out an evolution (dependent on their initial starting point) on their competences, to put numbers that give evidence of a certain overall challenge mark.
 At this point, a specific example is shown in the table below.

++

+Technical Transversal

+competences (%60) competences (%40)

-Technical competencies (60%) Transversal competences (40%) Design and Analysis of Smart Energy Measurement Systems Teamwork Report, presentation, and ICTs Individual work (implication and autonomy) Oral communication 60% 10% 10% 10% 10%
+Design and Analysis of Smart Energy Measurement Systems (%100) Report, presentation and ICTs (%10) Team Work (%10) Individual work (implication and autonomy) (%10) Oral communicatio n (%10)